• Skip to primary navigation

 Instructions

-• In a small saucepan, combine brown sugar, cinnamon, salt, and water.
-Stir until combined and melted.
+• In a small saucepan over medium heat, add brown sugar, cinnamon, salt, and water.
+Stir until sugar has melted.

 • Add pecans and stir to coat.
-Cook for 2-3 minutes over medium heat until mixture reduces slightly and pecans become sticky.
+Cook for about 2-3 minutes over medium heat, or until mixture reduces slightly and pecans look sticky.

-• Spread pecans in a single layer onto a parchment lined baking sheet and allow to cool.
+• Spread pecans in a single layer onto a parchment lined baking sheet and allow to cool completely before storing.

 Equipment Recommendations